Marcelo-A-Carrillo/Marcelo-A-Carrillo.github.io/_posts/2017-03-10-the_tic_tac_of_horror.markdown

 ---
 layout: post
 title:  "The Tic Tac of Horror"
-date:   2017-03-10 17:09:19 +0000
+date:   2017-03-10 12:09:20 -0500
 ---

-For the past few weeks I have been struggling with the labs trying to think like a programmer, trying to solve the issues in the code and bring a solution to the problem I am facing.
-The challenge is big, but allow me to sit back and think for hours in a better solution that I am facing.
+For the past few weeks I have been struggling with the labs and trying to think like a programmer.
+I’ve been trying to solve the issues in the code and bring a solution to the problems I’ve been facing.
+The challenge is big but it is allowing me to sit back and reflect for hours and think of how to solve the problems at hand.

-I am wonder If I ever going to be finish the intro section.
-I also, think about next challenge.
-I said to myself keep going even if you bang your head in the wall or in the desk thousand of times.
-I have to keep going because Coding is hard, really hard!
+I often wonder if I am ever going to be finished with the intro section.
+At the same time I also think about the next challenge.
+I keep encouraging myself to keep going even if I bang my head on the wall or desk thousands of times.
+I have to keep going because coding is a challenge, it’s not easy.

-The harder the problem the better thinker, the better programmer I become!
+The harder the problem I encounter, the better thinker and the better programmer I become!

-The reason that  I love coding is that keep my mind busy with stuf that nobody else want to deal with.
-I love coding even when I feel the Impostor sindrome.
+The reason that  I love coding is that it keeps my mind busy with stuff that nobody else wants to deal with.
+I love coding even when I feel the Impostor syndrome.